 Erling Haaland’s debut season in the Premier League couldn’t have gone much better.
-Not only has he broken the record for most goals in an EPL campaign (36), but he’s also smashed the record for the most goals in a single season by a Premier League player across all competitions (52) with two games still left to play.
+Not only did he break the record for most goals in an EPL campaign (36), but he also smashed the record for the most goals in a single season by a Premier League player across all competitions (52).

-Haaland scored four hat-tricks in his debut league season, two of those in back-to-back matches against Crystal Palace and Nottingham Forest in his first month of Premier League action.
+Haaland scored four league hat-tricks in his debut season, two of those in back-to-back matches against Crystal Palace and Nottingham Forest in his first month.

 Should he stay for a while at Man City, surely Alan Shearer’s all-time goal record in the competition will be under threat?